lardemua/atom_documentation/docs/evaluations.md

                         Target transformation sensor.
   -si, --show_images    If true the script shows images.
   -ef EVAL_FILE, --eval_file EVAL_FILE
-                        Path to file to read and/or write the evalutation data.
+                        Path to file to read and/or write the evaluation data.
   -ua, --use_annotation
                         If true, the limit points will be manually annotated.
 ```